 - Spirulina is a good source of Gamma-linoleic acid (GLA) – which further helps maintain and support a healthy immune system.
 (Ref.
 8)

 These benefits make spirulina a great addition to your heath regime.
 In fact, we include 1,700 mgs of organic spirulina in our Zupafood ELITE and 3,200 mgs in our Zupafood GREENZ products.
-You can read more about the benefits of spirulina as well as our Zupafood range by clicking on the Zupafood category on the Xtend-Life website.
+You can read more about the benefits in our Zupafood overview page.